 After the installation of WordPress is complete, it's a straightforward matter to set up your site, starting with the installation of WordPress templates.
 Generally, I prefer to use free templates and you can find a great many of them here, both commercial and free.
-You can search the themes by keyword or filter tags here.
 In addition, you can find more themes on Google.
 One thing to be aware of is that not all themes are equal, and you often get what you pay for.

 When you find a template that you like, you can install it to your blog directly (if you're doing your search within WordPress) or you can download the template and install it later.

 Installing a template is pretty straightforward.
 In this example, this will take place in the dashboard in WordPress.
 I've already completed a search with the keyword: "business" and found a template.
 To install it, click on the Install link.
 A window will pop up.
 Click on the blue Install Now button.

 In this case, the installation failed so I had to choose another template.
 Regardless, this message is what will come up once the template is installed.
 Click on the Activate link and the theme will now be displayed on your site.
 After that, you can configure it to your specifications.

 WordPress Tips and Tricks

 When you download a blog, make sure that it's "widget ready."
 Widgets are boxes where you can add more functionality to your blog, such as advertising, signup boxes, custom purchase options and more.
 They function as a drag and drop on the dashboard and they usually are placed on the sidebar, though some blogs offer options for placement the header and footer, as well.